đź“° Ansible & Latest-release-info

 May 27, 2026, 1:32 am

 A decade ago, I settled on iozone for disk benchmarking on all my systems.
 Tools like fio ('Flexible IO' tester) are a little more capable for raw disk performance testing, and other tools test network-scale filesystems better, but iozone gives me an easy overview of real-world disk performance across hard drives and SSDs, and runs on Mac, Windows, and Linux (and a smattering of other OSes).
+It's been around since 1991, and is still updated today—in fact, the two latest updates (version 509 and 510) contain patches I sent in to get iozone to compile on Apple Silicon Macs running newer releases of macOS.

 News about Raspberry Pi 6 and Microcontroller Development